-- a Non Profit company defined as such in terms of Section 1 of the Companies Act 71 of 2008, - a registered Non-Profit Organisation - a registered Public Benefit Organisation - a Trust, where none of the Trustees are beneficiaries and the Trust operates for a public benefit - a voluntary organisation operating for a public benefit - a religious community. - 1.
-Properties owned by an organisation not for profit and used for animal shelters; - "Animal Shelter" means a property used for the protection, rescue and rehabilitation of domestic animals; - 2.
-Properties owned by an organisation not for profit and used as an early childhood development facility; - "Early Childhood Development Facility" means a property used as an Early Childhood Development Facility registered with the Western Cape Provincial Government. - 3.
-Properties owned by an organisation not for profit and used for youth development; - "Youth Development" means a property used for extra mural activities by the youth for developmental purposes (including organisations such as the Scouts, Girl Guides, Voortrekkers or organisations the Municipal Valuer deems to be similar). - 4.
-Properties owned by an organisation not for profit and used as accommodation for the vulnerable; "Accommodation for the vulnerable" means a property used for: - A shelter for homeless adults; - A shelter for the abused and/or victims of violence; - A children's homes which cares for homeless children as stipulated in the Children's Act, 38 of 2005 used primarily for the accommodation of children; - A home accommodating and catering for the health of physically or mentally challenged individuals. - 5.
-Properties owned by an organisation not for profit and used as a local community museum; - "Local Community Museum" means a property that is used as a museum that concentrates on the history and culture of the immediate local community within which it is situated. - 6.
-Properties owned by an organisation not for profit and used for an old age home;
+- a Non Profit company defined as such in terms of Section 1 of the Companies Act 71 of 2008, - a registered Non-Profit Organisation registered in terms of the Non-Profit Organisations Act 71 of 1997; - a registered Public Benefit Organisation registered in terms of the Income Tax Act 52 of 1962; - a Trust, where none of the Trustees are beneficiaries and the Trust operates for a public benefit - a voluntary organisation operating for a public benefit - a religious community.

+1. Properties owned by an organisation - not for profit and used for animal shelters; "Animal Shelter" means a property used for the protection, rescue and rehabilitation of domestic animals;

+2. Properties owned by an organisation - not for profit and used as an early childhood development facility;

+"Early Childhood Development Facility" means a property used as an Early Childhood Development Facility registered with the Western Cape Provincial Government.

+3. Properties owned by an organisation - not for profit and used for youth development;

+"Youth Development" means a property used for extra mural activities by the youth for developmental purposes (including organisations such as the Scouts, Girl Guides, Voortrekkers or organisations the Municipal Valuer deems to be similar).

+4. Properties owned by an organisation - not for profit and used as accommodation for the vulnerable; "Accommodation for the vulnerable" means a property used for:

+4.1.
+A shelter for homeless adults;

+4.2.
+A shelter for the abused and/or victims of violence;

+4.3.
+A children's homes which cares for homeless children asstipulated in the Children's Act, 38 of 2005 used primarily for the accommodation of children;

+4.4.
+A home accommodating and catering for the health of physically or mentally challenged individuals.

+5. Properties owned by an organisation - not for profit and used as a local community museum; "Local Community Museum" means a property that is used as a museum that concentrates on the history and culture of the immediate local community within which it is situated.

+6. Properties owned by an organisation - not for profit and used for an old age home;

 "Old Age Home" means a property specifically used for the provision of accommodation of and care for retired persons that live together in community with one another; and where 90% of the retired persons are at least 60 years of age.
 The care provided includes but is not limited to nursing services, physical and psychological assistance, and the provision of meals/food.
-This specifically excludes property that promote independent living as in the case of a retirement village and/or where life rights are applicable.
+This specifically excludes property that is used as a retirement village and/or where life rights are applicable.

-- 7. Properties owned by an organisation not for profit and used exclusively for amateur sport; This relates to property used for none professional sporting activities. - 8.
-Properties owned by war veterans' associations and used for the welfare of war veterans.
+7. Properties owned by an organisation - not for profit and used exclusively for amateur sport.
+This relates to property used for none professional sporting activities.

-For those property categories that have an ownership and usage component, both components must be met in order for the property to be categorised as such.
+8. Properties owned by war veterans' associations and used for the welfare of war veterans.
+For those property categories that have an ownership and usage component, both components must be met.
 Please see the applicable application form for more information.

-50. Can I apply to change my property-rating category?
+49. Can I apply to change my property-rating category?